 Cortisol is sometimes called the “stress hormone”.
 It’s produced by the adrenal glands located on top of the kidneys.
 Hormones are chemicals that transmit messages through the body and tell it what to do.
 Proper hormone balance is vital to proper body functioning and preventing worrisome complications.

-Recognizing the signs of low cortisol levels can prevent an Addisonian crisis and the life-threatening medical problems associated with this condition.
+Recognizing the signs of low cortisol levels can help manage an Addisonian crisis and the medical problems associated with this condition.

 Symptoms of Cortisol Deficiency